 An employee is granted Peace Corps leave without pay only after exhausting accrued vacation leave and personal business leave.

-Union Release Time (ORS 243.650 and ORS 243)

-This leave pertains only to designated representatives in a bargaining unit.

-Refer to the appropriate collective bargaining agreement for specific information on use of leave.

 Volunteer Firefighter leave (ORS 476.574)

-Upon request of an employee who is a volunteer firefighter of a rural fire protection district or a firefighter employed by a city or a private firefighting service to perform service pursuant to ORS 476.510 to 476.610 , the employee, upon written notice by the city or private firefighting service, may be granted a leave of absence by the employing state agency until release from such service permits the employee to resume the duties of employment.
+Upon request of an employee who is a volunteer firefighter of a rural fire protection district or a firefighter employed by a city or a private firefighting service to perform service pursuant to ORS 476.510 to 476.610 , the employee, upon written notice by the rural fire protection district, city or private firefighting service, may be granted a leave of absence by the employing state agency until release from such service permits the employee to resume the duties of employment.

 The regular employment position of an employee on leave of absence under this section shall be considered vacant only for the period of the leave of absence.
 The employee shall not be subject to removal or discharge from such position as a consequence of the leave of absence.